petroud/tinyos3/README.md

 standard packages `doxygen` and `valgrind` with their dependencies (e.g., `graphviz`) are also needed for anything serious, as well as the GDB debugger.

+### ReadMe Testing for discord server connectivity
+This is a test push!